 Much like previous Salesforce Extension, this one will allow you to override the standard Salesforce favicon with one colored based on the org.
 It automatically updates the icon for Salesforce based on the instance.
 It also adds the separate icon with an “S” for Sandbox instances.
 If you use more than two orgs and sandboxes, then this is going to be a must have browser extension for you!

 This useful extension makes searching for Salesforce components quick and easy.
 With it, you can find and jump to Apex classes, Visualforce pages, Apex triggers, etc., and get the required code within a few clicks.
 It also has a autocomplete suggestions that will help you find the particular code that you need to find.

 This extension enhances the formula editor to include syntax highlighting, tabbing, find and replace and parenthesis matching.
 It is a great add-on to the native formula editor and helps a lot while creating complex formulas.

-Did you like the compilation?
+Did you find this roundup useful?
 Then help us spread the word by sharing the article.
 Be sure to leave us a comment below if we missed any of your favorites.

 Have any more awesome Salesforce extensions that we should add?
 Comments below.

 I am also gathering more extensions to make this list exhaustive.
 Stay tuned to hear more of it by subscribing to our blog.